 What about Akita Inus?

 Another of Japan’s native breeds, the Akita Inu is also a spitz-type dog, sharing many personality traits with the Shiba Inu.
 However, they are much larger in size, with a thick double coat.
 The Akita stands confident and is a very muscular, dominant dog.
-The most interesting trait of Akitas are perhaps the fact that they are very vocal – they do not usually bark much, but will mumble and grumble, as if muttering under their breath and talking to themselves.
+The most interesting trait of Akitas is perhaps the fact that they are very vocal – they do not usually bark much, but will mumble and grumble, as if muttering under their breath and talking to themselves.

 Akita Inu Temperament